 I have been notified that I have a written agreement offer to review and sign by an expiration date to accept the offer.
 Due to COVID-19 related issues, I cannot currently review and sign the offer and am unsure if I will be able to by the expiration date.
 Will I lose the ability to accept the written agreement offer?

-For written agreement offers issued from RMA which have an expiration date on or before December 31, 2020, if COVID-19 related issues prevent you from signing by the expiration date, you may sign to accept the offer after the expiration date, but no later than February 1, 2021.
+For written agreement offers issued from RMA for the 2022 crop year (2023 crop year for citrus) on or before June 30, 2022, if COVID-19 related issues prevent you from signing by the expiration date, you may sign to accept the offer after the expiration date, but no later than August 1, 2022.
 The RMA written agreement offer issued date and expiration date is identified on the written agreement offer.
 If you sign after the expiration date, continue to sign in the acceptance area of the written agreement offer and provide the actual date you signed the offer.

 Only signatures after the expiration date due to COVID-19 related issues are acceptable, therefore, any offers signed after the expiration date must be accompanied by your self-certification, or other documentation which you use, that the delay in signing the written agreement offer is due to COVID-19 related issues.
-This self-certification must include a brief explanation of the situation (such as, you were quarantined, agent offices were closed, “stay-at-home” order issued for your area, etc.) and be returned with the signed written agreement offer to the agent and insurance provider.
+This self-certification must include a brief explanation of the situation (such as, you were quarantined, etc.) and be returned with the signed written agreement offer to the agent and approved insurance provider.